HiiRok/Food-Order-React-app/README.md

 ## Installation

-1. Clone the repository: `git clone https://github.com/your-username/your-repo.git`
+1. Clone the repository
-2. Navigate to the project directory: `cd your-repo`
+2. Navigate to the project directory: `cd to the repo folder`
 3. Install dependencies: `npm install`

 ## Usage